 - After all the sorting is done you can count the animals.
 Then ask your child to pick which pet they would like to have in their own house and to pick out the wild animals that they have seen around their neighborhood/zoo/aquarium.

 - Then play!
 Can you tell she is potty training right now?
 We played and played mostly potty training each of the house pets.
 If only it were that easy!

 Books About Pets

 Not Norman: A Goldfish Story by Kelly Bennet is a story about a little boy and his disappointing pet fish Norman.
-All great children’s books slip a lesson between the pages and this one is about how our first impressions aren’t always right.
-Friendships can take a while to grow but once they do they are solid, even with a pet fish named Norman.
+All great children’s books slip a lesson between the pages.
+This one is about how our first impressions aren’t always right.
+Friendships can take a while to grow.
+But once they do they are solid, even with a pet fish named Norman.

 My Penguin Osbert by Elizabeth Cody Kimmel is a perfect book for this activity.
 In this story, a little boy writes to Santa and asks for a very specific gift, a real live penguin!
 It’s not long before he realizes that a real live penguin is not as much fun as he thought it would be.
 He is very responsible though and sacrifices a lot for Osbert.
 He is thankful to Santa for getting his gift exactly right.
 But writes a follow-up letter explaining how it would be ok if Santa sent a replacement.
 Very cute story, it’s not short though but my 3-year-old listened to it happily for a bedtime story.
 Laughing at the funny parts and pointing out that he wrote a letter to Santa too.
 But he didn’t ask for a penguin… thank goodness!